Cozumel’s reef barrier

-And the government declares as a protected zone this covers most of the reef system from north to south, along the east side of Cozumel.
+The government declares the reef as a protected zone this covers most of the reef system from north to south, along the east side of Cozumel.
 The area consists of 11,987.5 hectares, where you will find mountain coral, soft coral, brain coral, star coral, finger coral, leaf coral, Elkhorn coral, stag horn coral and gorgonians.
 It is also home to tube worms, feathered annelida, anemone, crabs, reef shrimp, mollusks, echinoderms and sponges, plus 500 fish species.

-For their dazzling variety and beauty, the reefs of Cozumel deserve their reputation as amongst the best in the world.
+For their dazzling variety and beauty, the reefs of Cozumel deserve their reputation as among one of the most beautiful diving spot in the world.
 Also contributing to their popularity is their access and availability year – round.
 The waters remains clear all four seasons and water temperature fluctuates from 25° to 28°C (77° to 82°F) with an average air temperature of 24°C (76°F).

 For diving the coral reefs, walls and drift diving Cozumel’s guides are invaluable for their knowledge of the area and their ability to show visitors the hundreds of varieties of plants and animals.
 Most diving in Cozumel requires qualified, professional and competent guides.

 Almost all hotels offer special packages for divers.
 Also, there are many dive shops and dive guides offering their services